onmagnoliasquare/website/README.md

 Proper code attribution is to be followed.

+### Branching

+The main branch is `dev`.
+The production branch is `main`.
+The deployment pipeline is as follows:

+`dev` to `staging` then finally to `main`.

+Staging is a pre-release branch.
+This is where we test the dataset against any new releasable changes from dev.

+This pipeline is enforced by the GitHub actions labeled `enforcer-`.

 ## Technical Specifications

 ### Yarn

-Our package manager is the latest version of ```yarn```.
-The version is using the command [```yarn set version stable```](https://yarnpkg.com/cli/set/version#details), run in the root directory.
+Our package manager is the latest version of `yarn`.
+The version is using the command [`yarn set version stable`](https://yarnpkg.com/cli/set/version#details), run in the root directory.
 Since this is a monorepo, yarn is also used as the project management tool.

-In the ```package.json``` folder, you can find the workspaces field, which defines which folders yarn will look and install modules for.
+In the `package.json` folder, you can find the workspaces field, which defines which folders yarn will look and install modules for.

-With that being said, Vite does not yet support Yarn pnp, and therefore in the ```.yarnrc.yml``` file in the root directory, [```nodeLinker: "node-modules"```](https://yarnpkg.com/configuration/yarnrc#nodeLinker) line is appended.
+With that being said, Vite does not yet support Yarn pnp, and therefore in the `.yarnrc.yml` file in the root directory, [`nodeLinker: "node-modules"`](https://yarnpkg.com/configuration/yarnrc#nodeLinker) line is appended.
 In the future, we may remove this in case of ghost-dependency creep, or if Vite begins support for pnp.

+#### What is `run -T (command)`?

+It's used to share commands between workspaces.
+Since a project like `frontend` does not have any depedencies inside (all of the dependencies are in the root dir), we must use `run -T (command)` to access the correct command.
+In this case, its either `vite` or `sanity` or any other that requires use like `playwright`.

 ### VS Code